UTexas

 Topic 3: Current Topics in Gene Regulation.

 BIO 394.
-Problems in Microbial Physiology.
+Topics in Problems in Microbial Physiology.

 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser; additional prerequisites vary with the topic.